Methamphetamine Facts: Addiction, Symptoms, and Treatment Options

 Medication

 While there are no FDA-approved medications specifically for treating meth addiction, certain medications target withdrawal symptoms and cravings.
 Antidepressants, namely bupropion and mirtazapine, have been shown to help with depression and anxiety during early recovery.
 Modafinil, a wakefulness-promoting agent, can counteract the fatigue and cognitive impairments associated with meth withdrawal.
-Your healthcare provider may also prescribe other medications to treat co-occurring mental health conditions or physical health issues resulting from meth use.
+Your healthcare provider may also give you other medicines.
+These can help with mental health problems or physical health issues from meth use.
 These medications in combination with behavioral therapies, such as contingency management, are necessary to address all aspects of addiction.
 Your healthcare provider will create a medication plan specific to your needs and monitor your progress.

 Variety Of Treatment For Meth Addiction